Revive-dontwanttocode/Revive-dontwanttocode.github.io/_tabs/about.md

 > * Master of Science in Data Science and Machine Learning @ National University of Singapore
 > * Master of Science in Data Science @ Nanyang Technological University
+> * Master of Science in Financial Technology @ Nanyang Technological University
-> * Master of Science in Financial Technology @ Nanyang Technological University {: .prompt-tip}
+> * Master of Science in Financial Technology @ HongKong University of Science and Technology {: .prompt-tip}

 ### Bachelor

 I received my Bachelor of Engineering Degree in Northeastern University, China from Sept.
 2020 to Jul.
 2024.

 My major is `Software Engineering`, and my minor is `Finance`.
 I studied at `Financial Technology` Track.